htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``ALTERNATE_JOB_SPOOL`` :index:`ALTERNATE_JOB_SPOOL`
     A ClassAd expression evaluated in the context of the job ad.
-If the result is a string, the value is used an an alternate spool directory under which the job’s files will be stored.
+If the result is a string, the value is used an an alternate spool directory under which the job's files will be stored.
 This alternate directory must already exist and have the same file ownership and permissions as the main ``SPOOL`` directory.
-Care must be taken that the value won’t change during the lifetime of each job.
+Care must be taken that the value won't change during the lifetime of each job.

 condor_shadow Configuration File Entries
 -----------------------------------------